-The Next Call for Studentship Proposals will be in early winter 2019
+The Next Call for Studentship Proposals - Deadline January 10, 2019

 Junior Research Affiliate Studentships